Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 In general, cancer can lower immunity and make it harder to fight infection in different ways:

-Pediatric cancer patients with COVID-19 continue to do relatively well.
+Most patients with COVID-19 have mild illness.
 But it’s possible that more severe illness could occur, so close observation is needed.

-If your child has a weak immune system or chronic health condition, it is important to plan ahead and take steps to prevent illness.
+If your child has a weak immune system or chronic health condition, it is important to take steps to prevent illness.
+Contact your doctor if your child has been exposed to the virus or has symptoms of COVID-19.

 Other ways to protect yourself and others from illness include: